-Research in the Globalisation theme centres on three main issues: globalisation-induced transformation of legitimacy, the displacement of the promotion of public interests to private actors and effective judicial protection.
-Each participating faculty tackles one of more of the core issues through an own vision and angle, but all strive to do so by challenging traditional disciplinary and organisational boundaries.
+Research in the Globalisation theme centres on three main issues: globalisation-induced transformation of legitimacy, the transfer of public interests to non-state actors and effective judicial protection.
+Each participating faculty tackles one or more of the core issues through their own vision and angle, but all strive to do so by challenging traditional disciplinary and organisational boundaries.

 The exercise of public authority at the international and European level and the increased role of other actors – which stem directly from globalization – is leading to a fundamental transformation of the way in which core values such as democracy, the rule of law and responsibility (traditionally linked to the dominant role of the state and national law) take shape.
 They may also lead to a transformation of these core values themselves.
 Questions about the legitimacy of public authority in a new reconfiguration lead to withdrawal from and contestation of supranational law.
 This is at the expense of the ability of those legal systems to realize opportunities of globalization and to respond to threats.
 An additional challenge lies in the advance of transnational institutions such as multinationals, the change of the carriers of the public debate (social media) and information.